huggingface/transformers/examples/pytorch/instance-segmentation/README.md

     --push_to_hub
 ```

 The resulting model can be seen here: https://huggingface.co/qubvel-hf/finetune-instance-segmentation-ade20k-mini-mask2former.
 Note that it's always advised to check the original paper to know the details regarding training hyperparameters.
-Hyperparameters for current example were not tuned.
+Hyperparameters for the current example were not tuned.
 To improve model quality you could try:
  - changing image size parameters (`--image_height`/`--image_width`)
  - changing training parameters, such as learning rate, batch size, warmup, optimizer and many more (see [TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments))
  - adding more image augmentations (we created a helpful [HF Space](https://huggingface.co/spaces/qubvel-hf/albumentations-demo) to choose some)